omehta101/omehta101/README.md

-**Om Mehta**
+## Om Mehta

 Sharing some of my projects here, be that trading comps, projects, or random notebooks I made for club meetings.
 Hope to use this as educational for anybody who wants to learn something!
-Also, some facts about me:
+Also, some other facts about me:

-- Avid gym goer (Deadlift 4 plates)
+- Avid gym goer
 - Meditation is the key to my peace
 - I recently started boxing
 - I'm an early riser